Step 4: Practicing the Presence - Waking up to God

 16 When Jacob awoke from his sleep, he thought, “Surely the LORD is in this place, and I was not aware of it.”

 It is scattered throughout the Scriptures, the promise that God is always with us.
 Where can we go from His presence (Ps 139:7)?
 Jesus promises us that He is with us always (Matt 28:20).
 We celebrate it every Christmas… Immanuel, God with us.
 But by the time the Christmas tree is taken down and the ornaments are put away we have forgotten that He came to stay.
-This week we remind ourselves that He is there.

 Your turn: